 Take your lunch/snacks with you

-You’re gonna wanna take food!
-I recommend sandwiches, energy chews and protein bars.
+The nearest restaurants are in Stinson, I recommend taking plenty of sandwiches, energy chews and protein bars.

 High tide by the Falls at the base

 As the tide rises, the water comes pretty far up to the waterfall.
-Which meant everytime I went into a camera-yoga pose (contortions I do on the floor to get the right angle for my pictures), I got drenched!
-Lots of people got their shoes & clothes wet, so watch out for the tide!
+Each time I attempted to capture long exposure shots with my tripod, I got drenched.
+I saw a lot of people get their shoes & clothes wet, and shoes almost got swept into the ocean at one point.
+So be careful watch out for the tide!

 The way back is just as scenic as the way there.